rchikhi/2025-logan-practical/PartA.md

 You do not need to wait for this command to complete, you can interrupt it at any time with Control+C.

 The point was to show how to download many accessions.

 You may instead of doing a `for` loop, use the `parallel` program (https://ftp.gnu.org/gnu/parallel/).
 It will download in parallel instead of one after the other.

+Try it, and stop it with Control+C.